lyteword/chspurgeon-tod/volume-2/psalm-40.md

 **Verse 17.** *The Lord thinketh upon me.* Admire the condescension, and then consider that this is—

-1\.A promised blessing.
+1\.
+A promised blessing.

-2\.A practical blessing—he thinks upon us to supply, protect, direct, sanctify, &c.
+2\.
+A practical blessing—he thinks upon us to supply, protect, direct, sanctify, &c.

-3\.A precious blessing—kind thoughts, continual, greatly good.
+3\.
+A precious blessing—kind thoughts, continual, greatly good.
 He thinks of us as his creatures with pity, as his children with love, as his friends with pleasure.

-4\.A present blessing—promises, providences, visitations of grace.
+4\.
+A present blessing—promises, providences, visitations of grace.

 **Verse 17.**

-1\.The less we think of ourselves the more God will think upon us.
+1\.
+The less we think of ourselves the more God will think upon us.

-2\.The less we put trust in ourselves the more we may trust in God for help and deliverance.
+2\.
+The less we put trust in ourselves the more we may trust in God for help and deliverance.

-3\.The less delay in prayer and active efforts the sooner God will appear for us.
+3\.
+The less delay in prayer and active efforts the sooner God will appear for us.

 ## Works Upon The Fortieth Psalm

-A Sermon upon the Fortieth Psalme, preached in the time of Public *Fast; in* "Sermons by the Rev. ROBERT BRUCE, Minister of Edinburgh, reprinted from the original edition of 1590, and 1591...Edinburgh: printed for the Wodrow Society.
+A Sermon upon the Fortieth Psalme, preached in the time of Public *Fast; in* "Sermons by the Rev. ROBERT BRUCE, Minister of Edinburgh, reprinted from the original edition of 1590, and 1591...
+Edinburgh: printed for the Wodrow Society.
 1843."

 Christ and his Work: an Exposition of Psalm 40.
 By JAMES FRAME, 1869.